wso2-extensions/esb-connector-file/docs/topics.md

 * setSoTimeout [optional]: The socket timeout value for the FTP client. e.g., 100000.
 * setUserDirIsRoot [optional]: Set to true if you want to use root as the user directory.
 * setStrictHostKeyChecking [optional]: Sets the host key checking to use .e.g., no.
-* includeSubdirectories [optional] : Set to true if you want to include the sub directories.
+* includeSubDirectories [optional] : Set to true if you want to include the sub directories.

 > NOTE: To make archive operation, you can give either source or inputContent.
 If inputContent gives as the parameter, we need to specify fileName.
 Otherwise, it will use the default fileName(output.txt).